-Josien Paulides, Managing Director, says: “Since its establishment in 2013 and thanks to the leadership of Guus Beumer, Het Nieuwe Instituut has built a solid foundation and developed an innovative interdisciplinary working way.
+Josien Paulides, Business Director, says: “Since its establishment in 2013 and thanks to the leadership of Guus Beumer, Het Nieuwe Instituut has built a solid foundation and developed an innovative interdisciplinary working way.
 Earlier this year, it was rewarded with the status of a national heritage institution, with a positively received policy plan.
 This plan provides the framework for interweaving the institute's working method and continuing to develop a socially critical program based on knowledge about the national collection for architecture and urban planning.
 With this strong footing, we look forward to the exciting new directions ahead of us with Aric Chen.”

 Born and raised in the United States, and currently based in Shanghai, Chen is a curator, professor, writer and creative director who has served in multiple leadership roles.
 He comes to the institute with extensive international experience working within both historical and contemporary frameworks across the architecture and design fields and their intersections with other disciplines.
 His recent exhibitions include the current X is Not a Small Country: Unravelling the Post-Global Era, which opened 5 April at the Museum of Art, Architecture and Technology (maat) in Lisbon; State of Extremes (2019-2020) at the Design Museum Holon in Israel; and Arata Isozaki: Third Space (2019) at the Oita Art Museum in Japan.